cbcrg/unistrap/README.md

 Shootstrap-NF
 ===================

 Given a protein sequence dataset, Shootstrap-NF estimates a reference phylogenetic tree and the shootstrap support of every branch in that tree.
-The shootsrap support is a generalized version of Felsenstein branch bootstrap support measure that simultaneously takes into account the sequence input-order effect (shuffling) and the column sampling effect (Felsenstein regular Bootstrap) to provide a support value for every branch in a reference tree.
+The shootsrap support is a generalized version of Felsenstein branch bootstrap support measure that simultaneously takes into account the alignment uncerainty effect and the column sampling effect (Felsenstein regular Bootstrap) to provide a support value for every branch in a reference tree.

 In practice, the procedure involves generating N shuffled input sequence datasets, from which as many replicate MSAs are generated and used to generate as many trees.
-These trees are compared using RF and the one with the highest average similarity is selected as a refence.
+These trees are compared using Robinson and Foulds (RF) and the one with the highest average similarity (most suported tree topology) is selected as a refence.
 The replicate shuffled MSAs are then used to draw bootstrap replicates.
 These replicates are used to estimate shootstrap support values for every branch of the reference tree.

 Installation
 -----------